 Why Can't I Get Over My Ex?

-For some, letting go is hard, even an abusive or short relationship.
-Learn why.
+Even letting go of an abusive or short relationship can be hard.
+Here's why.

 Rejection and breaking up are always difficult, but some of us have more difficulty letting go — even when the relationship was abusive.
 If we have low self-esteem, breakups affect us more than people who are more secure and confident.
 This is because breakups can trigger hidden grief and cause irrational guilt, anger, shame, and fear.

 Working through the below issues can help you let go and move on.
 Many of these issues are true for codependents: